theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 Ditch FB, forever.
 "Delete" your account once and for all, stay in touch with your loved ones in other ways.

+If you have Twitter, use [nitter.snopyta.org](https://nitter.snopyta.org/) to stay up to date what's going on.
+Self-hosting is also possible, even local with a Docker image.

 Mastodon could be an alternative, not necessarily for your relatives but for personal use and to connect with the community on a certain instance.

 There are various ones I signed up for like unfiltered news sources and thematic instances of interest.

 ## Social buttons